lynxthecat/adblock-lean/README.md

 adblock-lean includes automated interactive setup which makes it easy to get going.
 If you prefer manual setup, skip the following section.

 ### Automated interactive setup
+When the installation is completed, the install script will suggest to launch automated setup.
+If for some reason you did not accept that suggestion, you can start automated setup with this command:
 ```bash
 sh /etc/init.d/adblock-lean setup
 ```